-Bottom Line: Kefir contains the probiotic Lactobacillus kefiri, and the carbohydrate kefiran, both of which can protect against harmful bacteria.
+Summary Kefir contains the probiotic Lactobacillus kefiri and the carbohydrate kefiran, both of which protect against harmful bacteria.

-Osteoporosis ("porous" bones) is characterized by deterioration of bone tissue, and is a massive problem in Western countries.
+Osteoporosis is characterized by deterioration of bone tissue and is a major problem in Western countries.

-It is especially common among elderly women, and dramatically raises the risk of fractures.
+It is especially common among older women and dramatically raises your risk of fractures.

-Kefir made from full-fat dairy is not only a great source of calcium, but also vitamin K2.
-This nutrient plays a central role in calcium metabolism, and supplementing with it has been shown to reduce the risk of fractures by as much as 81% (12, 13).
+Full-fat kefir is not only a great source of calcium but also vitamin K2 — which plays a central role in calcium metabolism.
+Supplementing with K2 has been shown to reduce your risk of fractures by as much as 81% (12, 13).

-Recent animal studies have shown that kefir can increase calcium absorption by bone cells.
+Recent animal studies link kefir to increased calcium absorption in bone cells.
 This leads to improved bone density, which should help prevent fractures (14).

-Bottom Line: Kefir made from dairy is an excellent source of calcium.
-In the case of full-fat dairy, it also contains vitamin K2.
+Summary Kefir made from dairy is an excellent source of calcium, and full-fat dairy kefir also contains vitamin K2.
 These nutrients have major benefits for bone health.

 Cancer is one of the world's leading causes of death.

-It occurs when there is an uncontrolled growth of abnormal cells in the body, such as a tumor.
+It occurs when abnormal cells in your body grow uncontrollably, such as in a tumor.

-One study found that kefir extract reduced the number of human breast cancer cells by 56%, compared with only 14% for yogurt extract (18).
+One study found that kefir extract reduced the number of human breast cancer cells by 56%, compared to only 14% for yogurt extract (18).

-Probiotics such as kefir can help restore the balance of friendly bacteria in the gut.
+Probiotics such as kefir can help restore the balance of friendly bacteria in your gut.

-There is also a lot of evidence that probiotics and probiotic foods can help with all sorts of digestive problems (5).
+What’s more, ample evidence suggests that probiotics and probiotic foods can alleviate many digestive problems (5).

 For this reason, kefir may be useful if you have problems with digestion.

-Bottom Line: Probiotics like kefir can treat several forms of diarrhea.
-They can also lead to major improvements in various digestive diseases.
+Summary Probiotics like kefir can treat several forms of diarrhea.
+They can also lead to improvements in various digestive diseases.